 A plate received as a wedding present that still sits in its box; a key ring you received as a souvenir from a friend that now lives in a drawer – someone precious to you used precious time to pick them out and buy them for you.
 You can’t just throw them away, right?
 But let’s consider this more carefully.
 The true purpose of a present is to be received.
 Presents are a means of conveying someone’s feelings.
 When viewed from this perspective, you don’t need to feel guilty about giving them to the charity shop so they can spark joy for someone else.

 Ditch the phone pack

 Discard the box your phone comes in as soon as you unpack it.
-You don’t need the manual or the CD that comes with it either – you’ll figure out the applications you need through using it.
+You don’t need the manual that comes with it either – you’ll figure out the applications you need through using it.
 And if you do have a problem, it will be far quicker to consult a pro at the shop where you bought it than struggling to find the solution in the manual.

-Lose unwanted leads
+Lose unwanted cables

 Bin spare buttons

 You will rarely use spare buttons.
 For coats and jackets that you want to keep for a long time, why not sew spare buttons into the lining?
 But when a button falls off, people usually don’t bother to sew on another one, even when they have kept the spares.
 Instead they either keep wearing the item without the button or leave it lying around at the bottom of their wardrobe waiting for one.
 So if you’re not going to use spare buttons it shouldn’t matter to you if you throw them out.